27 Aug Fall Maintenance Tips for Your Bluegrass or Fescue Lawn

 - Best Used On/For: Established warm and cool season turfgrass before weeds appear.

-It is better to apply an insecticide as a preventative as opposed to having to resolve an infestation once damage has already occurred—it’s probably less expensive too.
-Apply a broad-spectrum insecticide to prevent any harmful insects from taking over your grass.
-Although there could be a variety of insects that may be invading your lawn at this time, the main ones most universities recommend you look out for in your zoysia are grub worms.
+It’s better to apply an insecticide as a preventative as opposed to having to resolve an infestation once damage has already occurred—it’s probably less expensive too.
+Apply a broad-spectrum insecticide to prevent any harmful insects from taking over your bluegrass or fescue lawn.
+Although there could be a variety of insects that may be invading your lawn at this time, the main ones most universities recommend you look out for in your lawn are grub worms.
 If you have insect activity, treat with an insecticide labeled to treat the insect you are seeing.
+Be sure to read product labels thoroughly before application.
 If you use a granular variety, water the lawn immediately after application to help with absorption.
+Visit our Insect Identification blog for more details.

-This is the time of year for fall fungus outbreaks like large patch so be on the the lookout for any signs of diseases.
-If large patch or other diseases are a common problem in your grass, apply a fungicide at a preventative rate.
+We recommend applying a systemic fungicide at preventative rates around the beginning of the fall season or right beforehand.
+This helps the grass enter colder months in a healthier condition by keeping disease outbreaks at bay.
+If diseases are a common problem in your grass around this time, apply a fungicide at a preventative rate.
 This will help the grass enter colder months in a healthier condition.
 If you have had a fungus before, you may need to make multiple applications in affected areas.
-If you use a granular variety, water the lawn immediately after application to help soil absorption.
+Lastly, a general rule is to water the lawn immediately after applying a granular fungicide to help soil absorption.
 Consider mapping those areas because fungicide treatment can be expensive.
+Above all, read product label instructions thoroughly before application for detailed instructions.
+For generalized disease control information, read Lawn Disease Control.

 - Coverage: One bottle covers 2,500 sq. ft.